Reduction cohomology of Riemann surfaces

-\end{definition} In what follows, we will omit where possible $W$ and $B^{(g)}$.
+\end{definition} Note that we choose the same $V$-module $W$ for all ${\bf x}_n$.
+In what follows, we will omit where possible $W$ and $B^{(g)}$.
 The co-boundary operator $\delta^n_{(g)}(v_{n+1})$ on $C_{(g)}^n(W)$-space is defined according to the reduction formulas for $V$-module $W$ on a genus $g$ Riemann surface (cf. particular examples in subsections \ref{sphere}--\ref{cluster}, \cite{Zhu, MTZ, GT, TW}). \begin{definition} For $g \ge 0$, $n \ge 0$, and any $x_{n+1} \in V\times \C$, define